influencer marketing · chicago

 Actual negotiated rates vary by deal and usually run higher once usage rights are added.*

-What each one makes, so you can match by fit, not just follower count:
+What each one makes, so you can match by fit, then by follower count:

 - Sean Berg (entertainment): humor paired with product reviews, often comedic pet-feeder spots.